Eloy Jiménez Player Props: White Sox vs. Braves

-The Chicago White Sox and Eloy Jimenez, who went 0-for-2 last time in action, take on Spencer Strider and the Atlanta Braves at Truist Park, Saturday at 7:15 PM ET.
+The Chicago White Sox, including Eloy Jimenez (hitting .297 in his past 10 games, with two home runs, two walks and six RBI), take on starter Kolby Allard and the Atlanta Braves at Truist Park, Sunday at 1:35 PM ET.

-In his previous game he had a hitless performance (0-for-2) against the Braves.
+He had a one-hit performance in his last game (1-for-4) against the Braves.

 Eloy Jiménez Game Info & Props vs. the Braves